Mae'r cynnwys hwn ar gael yn Saesneg yn unig.

-- rock sawing laboratory
+- thin section and rock cutting laboratory

-- rock crushing and grinding laboratory
+- rock crushing and milling laboratory

 - fusion laboratory